IHTSDO/snomed-publish/canonical-main/README.md

 Canonical Form
 --------------

-This program takes as an input 2 text files:
+This program takes as an input 2 text files in the [RF1 format](https://sites.google.com/a/ihtsdo.org/snomed-publish/formats/rf1-format):

 1. Set of concepts of this form: